 Once you've mastered this technique, you can even expand on this method by adding embellishments such as shells, rocks, and sand: whether you're a brand new resin artist or a seasoned professional, creating your own one of a kind, realistic ocean art is a fun and easy project, with gorgeous results.

-Have you created your own beach resin art?
+Have you created your own ocean beach resin art?

 We'd love to hear - let us know in the comments below!